aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 arn:aws:sagemaker:YOUR_REGION:YOUR_ACCOUNT_ID:automl-job/testModel-job
 ```

-You can check that the model was deployed into an endpoint via the console.
+After the corresponding AutoMLJob has completed (may take minutes), you can check that the best model found was deployed to a SageMaker Endpoint via the AWS Console:

-Open the SageMaker Console on the region where your CloudFormation template was created.
+* Open the SageMaker Console on the region where your CloudFormation template was created.

-On the left bar expand *Inference* and click on *Endpoints*.
+* On the left bar expand *Inference* and click on *Endpoints*.

-You will see an endpoint with name *testModel* in the list.
+* You will see an endpoint with name *testModel* in the list.

 #### CLI